Greensboro Occupational Therapy Schools

-Winston-Salem State University is a historically black college that offers more than 40 undergraduate programs and 10 graduate programs.
+Winston-Salem State University is a historically black college with a student enrollment of over 5,000.
 The School of Health Sciences offers programs in occupational therapy, nursing, clinical laboratory sciences, healthcare management, exercise physiology, rehabilitation counseling and physical therapy.
 The physical therapy and occupational therapy departments possess 100% licensure board pass rates.

 Master of Science in Occupational Therapy

-This 7-semester program includes classroom lectures as well as 24 weeks of fieldwork.
-In introductory courses such as neurobehavioral and physiological factors of occupation, students learn how neurological and musculoskeletal problems can inhibit daily activity.
-Laboratory requirements accompany this course, and students practice evaluating disabilities and prescribing treatment.
+This 74-credit hour program can be completed in two-and-a-half years.
+In introductory courses such as neurological and physiological factors of occupation, students learn how neurological and musculoskeletal problems can inhibit daily activity.
+Laboratory requirements accompany this course.
 Also available are courses focusing on emerging topics in the field and independent studies.